prakhar1989/clojure-by-example/chapter1/helloworld.md

 nil
 ```

 Great!
 Here's the famed `Hello, World` in Clojure.
 But wait, what's that `nil` doing there?
-We didn't type that in so where did that come from.
+We didn't type that in so where did that come from?

 Well the short answer for that is that the repl prints the value returned by every expression.
 Since `println` doesn't return return anything (or `nil`) and just prints your message in a newline, you see the repl printing `nil`.
 For the longer answer - keep reading!